‘Grey’s Anatomy’ Spoilers: Will Meredith Survive Another Plane Crash?

 Grey’s Anatomy spoilers state that Meredith won’t be able to run away from Riggs thanks to being stuck on the plane with him.
 She may even come to the realization that she has deeper feelings for him once her fate is put into question when the plane hits some seriously scary turbulence.
 So are these two going to make it official yet?

-Well, according to Entertainment Weekly, Grey’s Anatomy star Ellen Pompeo didn’t sound too convinced about Meredith making the big leap into a romance with Riggs.
-We’ve seen her struggle to overcome the death of her husband Derek, and saw her flirt with the idea of being with other men since his passing, but Riggs is the first person that she really can’t avoid which may make it harder for her to run away, seeing as he works at Grey Sloane Memorial.
+According to Entertainment Weekly, Grey’s Anatomy star Ellen Pompeo didn’t sound too convinced about Meredith making the big leap into a romance with Riggs.
+Fans have seen her struggle to overcome the death of her husband, Derek, and saw her flirt with the idea of being with other men since his passing, but Riggs is the first person she really can’t avoid, which may make it harder for her to run away, seeing as he works at Grey Sloane Memorial.
 Pompeo explained that she may not be ready to move on just yet.

 Grey’s Anatomy season 13 spoilers: Meredith & Riggs joining the mile high club? https://t.co/n1dlWeUavZ pic.twitter.com/ohivApUuvJ